 In this example, we sort the pixels by their brightness in an image of a curious, relaxed cat in a yellow harness.
 To speed up the sorting, the pixels are merged into blocks of size 5×5, so 25 pixels are sorted at once.
 During sorting, the pixels are moved only up or down within their original columns.
-The sorting order is set to decreasing brightness order (from dark to light).
+The sorting order is set to increasing brightness order (from dark to light).
 As a result, the dark pixels of the image background move to the top, and the light pixels of the cat move to the bottom, with the gray ears creating a silhouette of the original cat.
 (Source: Pexels.)

 In this example, we apply a random pixel sorting method to an image of delicious chocolate ice cream.
 We create large blocks of 80×80 pixels, find their average color, and rearrange them randomly.
 To make the output unique, we also decorate the blocks with a 2-pixel thick chocolate-colored border, add 5-pixel spacing between the blocks, and 5-pixel padding around the image.
 The background color of the canvas is set to white.
 (Source: Pexels.)